jlbradley1844/jlbradley1844.github.io/_drafts/spirituality-definition.md

-In the Baha'i writings, the spiritual plane is invisible and lies parallel to the material plane - but the primary interface between the two are through His Messengers and believers doing spiritual acts.
+In the Baha'i writings, the spiritual plane is invisible and lies parallel to the material plane - but the primary interface between the two are through His Messengers and believers carrying out spiritual acts.
 In practice, this means that Baha'i writings eschew talk of the miraculous in the material world.
 Baha'i writings,
 while not outright denying the possiblity of such occurrences, lay no emphasis